kherron13/330_project3/SRS.md

 bar will be the calendar, timer, flashcards, notes, and to-do lists.

 #### Calendar
-The calendar tab will display a calendar, defaulting to the current month, and allow the user to add an event or due date reminder.
-When editing or adding an item to the calendar, the user will be able to set notifications if desired.
+The calendar tab displays a table view with the names of the calendars stored in the user's built-in Calendar app.
+A user can add another calendar if they wish.
+They can tap on a desired calendar to view the events stored in it, which is displayed in a table view.
+The user can add an event from this page.

 #### Timer
-The timer tab will display three sliders for the user: duration, productive interval, and break interval.
-A start button will be displayed and once it is pressed, a sound alerting the start of productive time will play.
-Once the productive interval is up, a sound alerting the start of a break will play and the process will repeat until the selected duration is completed.
+The timer tab displays two date pickers with selectable hours and minutes.
+These pickers are associated with the study and break times.
+At the bottom is a Start Study button that will begin the notifications.

 #### Flashcards
 The flashcards tab initially displays a table view with saved decks of flashcards.
 This interface includes a navigation bar at the top with an Edit and an Add button.
 The Edit button enables deleting of flashcard decks.
 The Add button prompts the user to give the new deck a title.
 Once a title is entered it automatically segues into the next view, which is a table view of the cards in the deck, which is initially empty.
 This same interface can be accessed by tapping on an existing deck in the first view of this tab.